Bmi Doctors

 Human Studies and Risk Assessment

-Human studies have provided more insight into the potential risks.
-Clinical trials involving semaglutide did not show a significant increase in the incidence of thyroid cancer among participants compared to those who received a placebo.
-However, because of the findings in animal studies, the FDA has required a warning about the potential risk of thyroid C-cell tumors on the drug’s label.
+Clinical trials in humans did not show a significant increase in thyroid cancer incidence among those taking semaglutide compared to those on a placebo.
+Despite this, the FDA mandates a warning about potential thyroid C-cell tumors on the drug’s label due to the animal study findings.

 Understanding the Warning